Canonical will support 32-bit libraries in Ubuntu

 Ubuntu 19.10 and future releases will not be officially supported by Steam nor will they be recommended to our users.
 We will change our focus to a different distribution.

-WINE – a program that is very often used for Windows applications on Linux, faces the exact same problem.
+WINE - a program that is often used to run Windows applications on Linux - has exactly the same problem.

 So Canonical decided that "it is relatively easy to change our designs and allow Ubuntu 20.04 LTS 32 bit in applications that have a special need".